History of Coventry City F.C.: 1898–1919: Non-league years as Coventry City

 The club then entered suffered a slump in fortune.
-They finished thirteenth in 1912–13 and financial pressure led to the cutting of the professional staff form 24 to 18.
+They finished thirteenth in 1912–13 and financial pressure led to the cutting of the professional staff from 24 to 18.
 The following season they finished bottom of the league and were relegated to division two of the Southern League.
 The quality of teams was much lower and Coventry had some big victories in the 1914–15 season but the finances of the club were once more in grave danger.
 The club tried unsuccessfully to join the Football League's second division and came close to extinction in the summer of 1915.
 They were saved in part by the decision to abandon the upcoming FA Cup and Southern League seasons because of World War I. Although no football was played for the next few years City still had liabilities and in 1917 had to be rescued by David Cooke, who paid off the debts and began replenishing the club's staff.
 Seeking to make the step up to the Football League after the war, the club played regular friendly matches against local clubs such as Aston Villa during 1918 and then negotiated a place for itself in the 1918–19 Football League Midland Section, a temporary wartime division operating while the main league was suspended.
 The rules allowed guest players and City made use of two internationals based in Coventry during the war – England's Jesse Pennington and Scotland's George Chaplin.
 The division was somewhat amateurish due to the absence of many players but Coventry acquitted themselves well, winning games against top-flight Nottingham Forest, Sheffield Wednesday, and Huddersfield Town.
 In early 1919 they made a speculative application for league status and were successful, topping the ballot and gaining entry to the second division when full-time football restarted in 1919–20.